Create an Automation

 Example workflow

-- Combine both: scripts for validation, prompts for intelligent changes
+- Combine both: commands for validation, prompts for intelligent changes.

 Save and edit